zzzprojects/EntityFramework-Plus/.github/ISSUE_TEMPLATE.md

 - Make sure to provide only what's required for the issue, not the whole project
 - Private code can be send here: info@zzzprojects.com

-_Note: If you are not able to provide code that reproduce the issue, we will not be able either._
+_Note: If you are not able to provide code that reproduce the issue, we will not be able to reproduce it either._

 ### Further technical details
 - EF version: